-A predominance of umami ingredients (tofu, miso, eggs, soy sauce) make this chunky vegetable stew recipe wonderfully hearty.
+A predominance of umami ingredients (tofu, miso, eggs and soy sauce) make this chunky vegetable stew recipe wonderfully hearty.
 Use firm silken tofu if you prefer a soft texture; opt for regular firm tofu for more chew.

 Nutrition per serving may change if servings are adjusted.